David-F-G-Flores/2-Variant-Search-R-/README.md

 btauLr = do.call('rbind',btauLr)
 btauLr$OntologyAnnotation.subject.primaryIdentifier <- row.names(btauLr) ## rownames to column for a later merge
 ```
 Some mice genes in the query above did not return homologs using MGI ID, however, various other gene names were identified e.g. "MGI:104982" returned *CEBPG* and "ENSMUSG00000056216" which is mouse ensembl nomenclature, but no *Bos taurus* ensembl number.
-Furthermore, numerous ensembl numbers were retrieved e.g. *ANK2* returned two *Bos taurus* ensembl numbers, "ENSBTAG00000054394" and "ENSBTAG00000002392" however validating these through the ensembl browser, it appears as those this issue is related to changing of genome versions.
-All homologs were extracted and usd to query the desired *Bos taurus* genome.
-If working with a limited number of genes these alternative names may be helpful to rerun the analysis with some modifications to the attributes and filters, however, if in doubt the ensembl website https://www.ensembl.org/index.html should be referred to.
+Furthermore, numerous ensembl numbers were retrieved e.g. *ANK2* returned two *Bos taurus* ensembl numbers, "ENSBTAG00000054394" and "ENSBTAG00000002392" however validating these through the ensembl browser, this issue appeared to be related to changing of genome versions.
+All homologs were extracted and used to query the desired *Bos taurus* genome.
+If working with a limited number of genes, these alternative names may be helpful to rerun the analysis with some modifications to the attributes and filters.
+If in doubt the ensembl website https://www.ensembl.org/index.html should be referred to.
 Also note the attribute ```"btaurus_homolog_orthology_confidence"``` which may help with filtering and identifying best genes if working with a large number.

-*Note* UMD3.1 Ensembl release 94 was updated to ARS-UCD1.2 during this project.
-Next command uses archived snp database.
+*Note* *Bost taurus* UMD3.1 Ensembl release 94 was updated to ARS-UCD1.2 during this project.
+Next command uses archived database.
 Using the correct bioMart assemblies, biomaRt btau and btauSNP marts were loaded.
-Gene start/end positions will be searched in btau, and used to search for SNP within the position using btauSNP.
+Gene start/end positions was searched in btau, and used to search for SNP within using btauSNP.

 To load btau biomaRt.
 ```R